NHMDenmark/Mass-Digitizer/tests/Usability_test_procedure.md

 ☐ Try setting the radio button to 'single specimen object' for older records
 ☐ Clear form - Update the latest record
 ☐ Clear form – Create new record
-☐ Check that sticky fields are carried over to the new record: StorageFullname, PrepType, TypeStatus, Notes, MultiSpecimen, MultiSpecimen serial, GeoRegion, TaxonName
+☐ Check that sticky fields are carried over to the new record: StorageFullname, PrepType, TypeStatus, Notes, ContainerType, Container ID, GeoRegion, TaxonName
 ☐ Create new record without green-area input
 ☐ Create new record without Geo-region
 ☐ Create new record with novel family name